tea7010/MyLearning/english/my_dict.md

 * womb: 子宮
 * offspring: children, 子孫
 * freight: goods or cargo carried by a ship, train, truck, or airplane
+* deplete: use up the supply or resources fo